Home Table of Contents Continue Your Thoughts Portrait Gallery Links

 "Well, I mean it," he said, without hesitation.

-"I already have," he said, looking into her eyes.
+"Yes...I would make that commitment" he said, looking into her eyes.

 Though the words did not surprise her, she was not prepared for them.
 Not for their being said to her, not for her having to respond to them.

-Sub_consciously, and consciously too, she had been hoping those words would get put off indefinitely.
+Sub-consciously, and consciously too, she had been hoping those words would get put off indefinitely.
 Now, she realized, she had inadvertently forced them to be said.
 And she wasn't ready to face the situation.

 She was not given to rash decisions, certainly not ones involving love.
-She had known Stuart for less than four weeks.
+She had known Stuart for less than three weeks.
 Yet in that time, she had gotten to see the real Stuart, gotten to look inside him and see who he really was.

-She had seen him in life_and_death situations and in daily, routine living.
+She had seen him in life-and-death situations and in daily, routine living.
 She had seen him in more situations, seen inside him more, than she had seen with others over many months.
-She had gotten to see his soul.
+She had, she realized, seen his soul.

 And what she saw was a normal person.
 Not obsessed, just someone looking at her clearly and sincerely liking what he saw.
 Someone who looked beyond the surface at who she really was.
 And because of that, almost dying twice saving her life.